Tyrowo/tyro_work/README.md

 card comes up with projects
 -- projects are in horizontal tiles just showing the image and then those scroll down
 // maybe scrolls could be lengthed by deviceheight, every time you scroll a device height you go to a new section

+need to make image change dynamically with viewport size need to have fonts change size dynamically with viewport size consider cropping top

 project tiled images
 -- is there a way to make sure that it can crop or expand to be responsive? - using cover